IanLawrence/PrimeroAdminGuide/PrimeroAdministrationandConfigurationGuide.md

 * **Gender Based Violence \(GBV\)**: This module includes case management and incident tracking for gender-based violence service providers.

-In Sierra Leone, Primero has been equipped with the CP module, while the GBV module has been turned off.
 Each module comes with module-specific components and a default set of forms and other configurations.
 While there appears to be some overlap between the modules - both CP and GBV have cases - each module has a unique set of forms.
 In some cases, fields, like name and date of birth, may be shared among the forms across modules.

 ## Programs